VOLTTRON/volttron/services/ops/LogStatisticsAgent/README.md

 The Log Statistics agent has 4 configuration parameters, all of which are required:

 - `file_path`:  The file path to the log file.
-If left as `null`, defaults to `'volttron.log'` located within your VOLTTRON_HOME environment variable.
+If left as `null`, defaults to "/home/volttron/volttron.log".
 - `analysis_interval_secs`: The interval in seconds between publishes of the size delta statistic to the message bus.
 If left as `null`, defaults to 60 seconds.
 - `publish_topic`: Used to specify a topic to publish log statistics to which does not get captured by the historian framework (topics not prefixed by any of: "datalogger", "record", "analysis", "devices").
 If left as `null`, defaults to `"platform/log_statistics"`.